zou-group/textgrad/evaluation/results/solution_optimization_mm/README.md

 We are pleased to release the results of our solution optimization experiments for multimodal tasks, including [MathVista](https://mathvista.github.io/) and [ScienceQA](https://scienceqa.github.io/) tasks.
 This release aims to ensure transparency and provide detailed insights into our optimization processes.

 The files in this repository contain the solution trajectory, final solution, and the answers for each question in the datasets.
-Each `.json` file is structured as a dictionary where the key is the question index, and the value is another dictionary with the following possible keys:
+Each `.json` file (can be downloaded from google drive) is structured as a dictionary where the key is the question index, and the value is another dictionary with the following possible keys:

 - **`question`**: The question text.
 - **`answer`**: The ground truth answer.